 State Program Assessment Tools

-Underperforming schools and districts need policy and programmatic coherence to effectively address their students’ diverse needs.
-The state has developed several tools to help create this coherence, including the Academic Program Survey (APS), the District Assistance Survey (DAS), the English Learner Subgroup Self Assessment (ELSSA), and the Inventory of Services and Supports (ISS) for Students with Disabilities.
+California schools and LEAs that are not meeting academic achievement goals are frequently required or recommended to administer state program self-assessment tools.
+These tools include the Academic Program Survey (APS) at the school level and the following district-level tools: the District Assistance Survey (DAS), the English Learner Subgroup Self Assessment (ELSSA), and the Inventory of Services and Supports (ISS) for Students with Disabilities.

 LEAs identified as PI Corrective Action, may receive funding to implement provisions of the federal ESEA and California Education Code Section 52055.57.
 Funding is provided with the goal to improve student achievement while meeting the state's standards that will allow identified districts and county offices to exit from PI status.